redwoodjs/redwoodjs-com-archive/TUTORIAL2.md

 > **The "standard" scenario**
 >
 > The exported fixture scenario here is named "standard."
-Is there something special about that name?
-Remember when we worked on component tests and mocks, there was a special mock named `standard` which Redwood would use by default if you didn't specify a name.
+Remember when we worked on component tests and mocks, there was a special mock named `standard` which Redwood would use by default if you didn't specify a name?
 The same rule applies here!
 When we add a test for `createComment()` we'll see an example of using a different scenario with a unique name.

 The nested structure of a fixture is defined like this: